• CEM Study Shows REITs Outperform Private Real Estate by More than 2% in Defined Benefit Plans

-CEM Benchmarking’s 2022 study, sponsored by Nareit, provides a comprehensive look at realized investment performance across asset classes over a 23-year period (1998-2020) using a unique dataset covering over 200 public and private sector pensions with nearly $3.9 trillion in combined assets under management.
-One of the unique benefits of the CEM dataset is that it provides the actual realized performance of the assets chosen by plan managers and trustees.
+CEM Benchmarking’s 2024 study, sponsored by Nareit, provides a comprehensive look at realized investment performance across asset classes over a 25-year period (1998-2022) using a unique dataset covering more than 200 public and private sector pensions with more than $4 trillion in combined assets under management.
+One of the unique benefits of the CEM dataset is that it provides the actual realized performance of the assets chosen by plan managers and trustees. - Economic Contribution of REITs in the United States

 New research from Wilshire Funds Management, sponsored by NAREIT and based on 40 years of investment return data, showed that adding a range of high income-generating assets (including REITs) to a traditional retirement-stage portfolio could boost income returns by nearly 40 percent, while providing comparable total returns and no increase in risk.
 Wilshire’s research is based on a variation of the Mean-Variance Optimization (MVO) method for portfolio modelling called Income Oriented Mean Variance Optimization (IOMVO).
 Wilshire found that a traditional MVO-modelled portfolio that delivered a 2.37 percent annual income return and a 5.37 percent annual total return with an 8 percent level of portfolio risk could be enhanced with IOMVO modelling to deliver a greater annual income return of 3.25 percent and a comparable 5.27 percent annual total return with the same 8 percent level of risk.